-- The Docker Daemon role must be assigned to every Cloudera Data Science Workbench gateway host.
-On First Run, Cloudera Manager will automatically assign this role to each Cloudera Data Science Workbench gateway host.
-However, if any more hosts are added or reassigned to Cloudera Data Science Workbench, you must explicitly assign the Docker Daemon role to them. - On First Run, Cloudera Manager will assign the Application role to the host running the Cloudera Data Science Workbench Master role.
+This role runs the Cloudera Data Science Workbench application.
+This role runs only on the CDSW Master host.

+On First Run, Cloudera Manager will assign the Application role to the host running the Cloudera Data Science Workbench Master role.
 The Application role is always assigned to the same host as the Master.
-Consequently, this role must never be assigned to a Worker host. - 5.
-Configure the following parameters and click Continue.
+Consequently, this role must never be assigned to a Worker host.